 - Regarding the intent and requirements of the Act ”

-Training Requirements for Individuals Working with Rodents
+Training Requirements for Individuals Who Work with Rodents

 Basic Training: Species-specific courses for individuals who work with designated rodents: